AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 1. Click the gear icon in the top right corner of any report.
 1. From the drop-down, select Enlarge.
 1. When the report enlarges, click the download icon in the top right corner of the report.
-1. Select the preferred image format from the drop-down.
+1. Select the preferred image format from the dropdown.
 The download will begin immediately.

 Let us take a look: